Resources for Journalists

 This guide, produced by Zero Tolerance, provides detailed guide provides practical advice about the approach journalists and media professionals should consider taking to ensure responsible reporting on violence against women.

-Recognising that journalists often work under considerable pressure, this summary of the Handle With Care guide is designed as a quick reference guide for journalists and media professionals discussing violence against women.
+Recognising that journalists often work under considerable pressure, this summary of the Media Guidelines is designed as a quick reference guide for journalists and media professionals discussing violence against women.